The Dreaded Check Engine Light

 Troubleshooting Yourself or Seeking the Help of a Professional

 Whether you fix the problem yourself or have it looked at by a professional, it’s best to get it taken care of as soon as possible.
-Continuing to drive a vehicle with the check engine light on can cause damage to the vehicle’s systems, especially if the light is flashing, which usually indicates a more severe problem.
+Continuing to drive a vehicle with the check engine light on can cause damage to the vehicle’s systems if the light is flashing, which usually indicates a more severe problem.

 Time for a New Car?

 If your car is really old, you may find that the estimate from your mechanic is higher than what you feel is worthwhile to put into the car to keep it running smoothly.
-In that case, it may be time for a new used car.
+In that case, it may be time for a new, used car.
 Check out Drive Now AZs vast inventory of used cars.